The mission: Empower Women 35+ to Uplift their Soul and Build Healthy Self-Esteem with Affirmations and Journaling

-You can create a Spiritually Authentic Life that honors who you were, who you are, and all that you want to become.
+You can create a powerful and peaceful Life that honors who you were, who you are, and all that you want to become.

-Living that Spiritually Authentic Life includes finding sources of meaning, hope, love, comfort, strength, and connection - you can do it, and I'd love to help!
+Living that life includes finding sources of meaning, hope, love, comfort, strength, and connection - you can do it, and I'd love to help!

 Dianne M. Daniels